zazum/vscode-docs/docs/python/debugging.md

 ## Basic debugging

-If you're only interested in debugging a Python script, the simplest way is to click on the down-arrow next to the run button on the editor and select **Debug Python File in Terminal**.
+If you're only interested in debugging a Python script, the simplest way is to select the down-arrow next to the run button on the editor and select **Debug Python File in Terminal**.

 ![Debug button on the top-right of the editor](images/debugging/debug-button-editor.png)

-But if you're looking to debug a module or a web application for example, you can start the debugger through the **Run** view by clicking on the **Run and Debug** button.
+But if you're looking to debug a module or a web application, you can start the debugger through the **Run** view by clicking on the **Run and Debug** button.

 ![Run the debugger](images/debugging/debug-run.png)

-When no configuration has been previously set, you will be presented with a list of debugging options.
-Select the appropriate option to quickly begin debugging your code.
+If no configuration has been set, you will be given a list of debugging options to choose from.

 Two common options are to use the **Python File** configuration to run the currently open Python file or to use the **Attach using Process ID** configuration to attach the debugger to a process that is already running.

-For information about creating and using debugging configurations see the [Initialize configurations](#initialize-configurations) and [Additional configurations](#additional-configurations) sections.
+For information about creating and using debugging configurations, see the [Initialize configurations](#initialize-configurations) and [Additional configurations](#additional-configurations) sections.
 Once a configuration is added, it can be selected from the dropdown list and started using the **Start Debugging** button.

 ![Start debugging](images/debugging/debug-start-button.png)